 However, this doesn’t appeal to everyone.
 If spending hours trawling through table tennis equipment websites isn’t your thing, then you should consider buying a ready-made bat (recommendations below).

 A ready-made bat usually has the same rubber for both the forehand and the backhand and limited choice on blade, rubber thickness and handle shape.
 The quality of the bat is good, but there is simply less customisation and less choice available.
 But if you play a similar style for both forehand and backhand strokes, then it’s fine the have the same rubber on both sides of your blade.

-You can also buy ready-made bats from table tennis retailers.
+I’ll start with ready-made bats.
+Almost all online table tennis shops will sell some ready-made bats.
 On their websites look for ‘pre-assembled’, ‘ready-made’ or ‘complete’ bats.